3mdeb/news-and-ideas/blog/content/post/2020-10-13-xen-implementation-for-trenchboot.md

     printk(KERN_INFO "GIF is set \n");
 ```

-As the result the Xen hypervisor sets GIF and prints the debug information:
+As the result, the Xen hypervisor sets GIF and prints the debug information:

 ```
 (XEN) Platform timer is 14.318MHz HPET